How Changing the Owner of Your Domain Will Affect Your Domain and Other Attached Gandi Products¶

 - Web Forwarding

 - Forwarding addresses configured before the change of ownership will stay the same after the change of ownership.
 They will be searchable and modifiable by the new owner.
+If web forwarding uses an https address the new owner will need to replace any SSL certificates that were lost in the owner change (see the SSL Certificates section below).

 - Mailboxes (GandiMail)